prantikaC/PERK/README.md

 | 3 | `node_fusion.py` | Transitive graph fusion + person property patching |
 | 4 | `normalize_dates.py` | Date normalisation on fused entities |
 | 5 | `evaluate_pipeline.py` | Precision / Recall / F1 against the golden set |

+**What it does.** The same real-world entity often surfaces under different wording across emails; ER collapses these duplicates into one node.
+For example, the extractor produced two separate `Method` nodes, *"OCR error correction module"* and *"OCR correction pipeline"*.
+FAISS blocking flags the pair (cosine similarity **0.74** — above the **0.6547** auto-reject floor, so it enters the LLM grey zone); the Qwen2.5-32B judge labels it **MATCH**; and `node_fusion.py` merges them into a single `Method` node, re-pointing every `usedFor` / `uses` / `evaluates` relation from both onto that one id.
+Pairs scoring below the floor are auto-rejected without an LLM call.

 The auto-reject threshold (0.6547) is calibrated from manually annotated candidate pairs — see [§5.2](#52-entity-resolution).
 To recompute it: